Keith Olsen: Career

 In 1996, Olsen stepped back from artist production to concentrate on developing surround sound music mixes for the Kore Group record label, licensing existing masters, remixing them for surround sound, and re-releasing them.
 As corporate director of global product development at Mackie Designs, he assembled a team of experts to develop their digital products line.

-More recently, Olsen produced several albums per year for Pogologo Productions Group and was a member of the National Academy of Recording Arts and Sciences (NARAS) Producers and Engineers Wing, the mission of which he strongly believed was necessary in this era of digital revolution.
+More recently, Olsen produced several albums per year for Pogologo Productions Group and was a member of the National Academy of Recording Arts and Sciences (NARAS) Producers and Engineers Wing.
 He also served on the A&N Committee, the P&E Steering Committee and the P&E Advisory Council.

 Olsen died on March 9, 2020, from cardiac arrest at his home in Genoa, Nevada, at the age of 74.